VaniaMendez/ChatGPTPromptModel/README.md

-# ChatGPTPromptModel
+# Model for the Adoption of AI Tools in the Software Develop-ment Life Cycle: A Framework for Prompt Optimization in LLMs.
-# Model for the Adoption of AI Tools in the Software Development Life Cycle.
-Usage, Analysis and Proposals for ChatGPT Optimization.
+## ChatGPT Prompt Model

 <p>One of the most important phases in the software development life cycle is system deployment.
 However, developers often lack sufficient experience or clear guidance on how to configure a server, manage a domain, or correctly deploy their application in a production environment.
 This process can involve a number of technical challenges, such as assigning a static IP, configuring DNS, installing security certificates, or even managing server ports and services.
 Given these difficulties, the use of artificial intelligence tools such as ChatGPT becomes a valuable ally, as it can generate detailed instructions, resolve specific questions, and adapt recommendations to the technological environment we are using.